kellyzoo/kellyzoo.github.io/index.md

 ## About Me

-I am a 4th year Engineering Science student from the University of Toronto, majoring in Machine Intelligence and minoring in robotics.
+I am a 4th year Engineering Science student from the University of Toronto, majoring in Machine Intelligence and minoring in Robotics.

 ## Research Interests